Does homeowners insurance cover A/C?

 -

 Your homeowners insurance may cover AC unit leaks that cause water damage.
-Typically, homeowners insurance will not cover the cause of the leak, but will pay for the damage the leak causes.
+Typically, homeowners insurance will not cover the cause of the leak but will pay for the damage the leak causes.
 For example, if a pipe bursts and causes water damage, the damage is often covered but the pipe replacement will not be covered.

 -

 The cost to replace an outside AC unit can vary widely, depending on where you live, the brand and the size.
 Expect to pay between $4,350 and $12,000 to replace an outside AC unit, which includes permit fees and labor.
-Just like shopping around can help you find the best rate for the homeowners insurance coverage you need, shopping around for service work around your home can also help you save when you need system repairs and replacement.
+Just like shopping around may help you find the best rate for the homeowners insurance coverage you need, shopping around for service work around your home may also help you save when you need system repairs and replacement.

 -